whdev1/py-strict-typing/README.md

 # Python Strong Typing
 This is a library that enables runtime type-checking for Python classes and functions via the use of a single `@strongly_typed` decorator.
-Classes may enforce strong typing of their members at declaration and assignment and functions are able to have type-checked parameters and return values.
+Classes may enforce strong typing of their members and functions are able to have type-checked parameters and return values via type hints.

 ## Installation
 This library is available via PyPI.
 It may be installed with the following pip command: